155th Guards Naval Infantry Brigade

-In 2022, the brigade took part in a full-scale Russian invasion of Ukraine, where it fought near Kyiv.
+Since the 2022 Russian invasion of Ukraine, the brigade has taken part in the Russo-Ukrainian War, where it has fought near Kyiv, Pavlivka, Avdiivka, and Vuhledar.
+During its deployment to Ukraine, the unit has suffered heavy losses, with the Institute for the Study of War reporting that the brigade had been destroyed and reconstituted eight times by March 2023.

+The unit has been accused of numerous war crimes in Ukraine, including beheading Ukrainian soldiers and executing prisoners of war.

 History

 The 155th Separate Naval Infantry Brigade was created on December 1, 2009, by reorganizing the 55th Naval Infantry Division, which was created in 1968.

 War in Chechnya

 The 155th Separate Marine Brigade performed combat missions in Chechnya during the First Russian-Chechen War.
 First, the 165th Marine Regiment was sent, followed by the consolidated 106th Marine Regiment, which operated in the foothills and mountainous regions of Chechnya.
 More than 2,400 servicemen were awarded orders and medals, 63 infantrymen died in battle, and five of them became a Hero of the Russian Federation.

+Involvement in Syria

 During the Russian intervention in Syria, the 155th brigade provided support and cover to the PKS aviation group as part of the Permanent Operational Unit of the Russian Navy.